yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-012_Validate_Password_Below_Minimum_Length.md

 ---

 ## ✅ Expected Result

-A validation message should be displayed indicating that the password must contain at least 8 characters.
-Registration should not be allowed
+- A validation message should be displayed indicating that the password must contain at least 8 characters
+- Registration should not be allowed